 Departmental fellowship awards carry, in most cases, a stipend of $2999 per month (effective June 1, 2019), plus a tuition award.
-Post-Generals doctoral candidates who have completed their Thesis Area Examination will have their stipend increased to $3283 per month.
+Doctoral candidates who have completed their Thesis Area Examination will have their stipend increased to $3283 per month.
 Where the amount of the supporting grant is inadequate to cover the $2999 or $3283 per month stipend, the student may seek a supplemental research appointment from his/her advisor if funds are available.

 U.S. students are also eligible for a range of outside fellowships sponsored by various governmental (NSF, NDSEG, Dept of Homeland Security, DOE) and private (Intel, Xerox, Hertz, SRC, Whitaker, Bell Labs, Lucent, etc.) organizations.
 In some cases the student applies directly to the fellowship agency.
 In other cases, the Department may nominate the student.